-607.11 PARTICIPATION THROUGH COMMUNICATIONS EQUIPMENT
+7.11 PARTICIPATION THROUGH COMMUNICATIONS EQUIPMENT

-Members of any division, committee or sub-committee may participate in a meeting of the division, committee or sub-committee through conference telephone or similar equipment by means of which all persons participating in the meeting can hear each other at the same time.
-Participation by such means shall constitute presence in person at a meeting.
+Members of any committee may participate in a meeting of the committee or through conference equipment by means of which all persons participating in the meeting can hear each other at the same time.
+Participation by such means shall constitute presence at a meeting.

 7.12 QUORUM - Except as otherwise provided in these Bylaws or in the resolution or other action establishing a committee, a quorum of any committee shall consist of those members present.